SmithChart/community-packages/ffbs-wireguard-respondd/README.md

 --------------

 This module can be added as a dependency in your `image-customization.lua`.
-Afterwards you should be able to query `wireguard` from your respondd.
+Afterwards you should be able to query `wireguard` from your `respondd`.

 For a node with the following WireGuard interfaces: